tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 -------------------------
 ## <a name="reporting-issues">Reporting Issues</a>
-All issues or feature requests should be submitted via the GitHub issue capability.
-It can be found on the [Issues](https://github.com/SANdood/SmartThingsPublic/issues) tab within the GitHub repository.
+All issues or feature requests should be submitted to the latest release thread on the SmartThings Community.
+For the major release version 1.2.0, please use this thread: https://community.smartthings.com/t/release-free-ecobee-suite-version-1-2-0/94841

-You are also welcome to engage in discussions using the [SmartThings Community](https://community.smartthings.com/).

-## <a name="open-items">Open Items / To Dos</a>

-Please visit the GitHub page to see any open [Issues](https://github.com/SANdood/SmartThingsPublic/issues).

-## <a name="contributors">Contributors</a>

-The easiest way to track the contributors to the project will be to check the contributors listed on GitHub.

-[Readme file edited using prose.io]

 ## <a name="license">License<a/>